August Update: All courses continue as planned

 Design Project 3 Product Design

 Detailed working drawings and bespoke design are the focus of this term.
 Specialist lectures on hard materials and furniture design.
 Visual communication skills are also enhanced and students begin developing their portfolios.
-Towards the end of term, the Group Project will be launched with a site visit and specialist lectures.
+Towards the end of the term, the Group Project will be launched with a site visit and specialist lectures.

 Design Project 4 Group Commercial Project